Open Search

 Doctorate in Psychology programs tend to admit fewer students, which can be both a Pro and a Con.
 On the one hand, it means smaller class sizes and student-to-faculty ratio that allows for a more personalized learning environment with increased one-on-one guidance.
 On the other hand, this makes for a more selective and therefore more competitive admission process.

 A competitive admissions process means it will likely be more difficult for you to get into the program of your choice.
 With narrower selections, it will be tempting to choose a school that may not fit your interests as well.
 But remember—it’s important to select a program that is right for your needs and career goals, whether it be securing a licensure or pursuing a career in a clinical practice.
+You can look into organizational psychology, school psychology, counseling psychology, behavioral neuroscience, and many other psychology degree programs.
 If you choose a school based on reputation, ranking, or financial package as your first priority, it’s likely you will end up in a program that doesn’t match your interests as well, which will make it harder to stick with and find satisfaction in your program.

 Career and Professional Goals